Te Huia: Rolling stock

 Te Huia uses two consists of four refurbished SA and SD carriages, each with capacity for 147 commuters and a café car.
 The refurbished (by Hutt Workshops) former Auckland Transport SA and SD cars (ten SA and three SD, which became redundant in 2015) have been refitted into KiwiRail SR class.

 The two consists have two SR, one SRC and one SRV carriages; with an overall capacity of 300 passengers each way daily.
 This could increase to two five-carriage consists with a capacity of 400 passengers each way daily.
+However, KiwiRail's current restrictions limit the train to four carriages when being driven in push-mode from the SRV car.
+The restriction does not apply when being driven in pull-mode from the locomotive.